smini-digital/image-converter/README.md

 ![Prerequisite Screenshot][prerequisite-screenshot]

 1. Download the imageConverter.php file.
-In the same folder create two folders: '_old' and 'new'.
+In the same folder, create two folders: '_old' and 'new'.
 2. Add all images you want to convert to the '_old' folder.